Commercial Roof USA – Roofing Contractor and Consultant Connecticut

-My very first flat roof installation was for a well-known man named, William F. Buckley, a conservative commentator and founder of theNational Review magazine.
-At that time, flat roof contractors were transitioning from the Tar and Kettle roofing systems to rubber membranes, however, the rubber roof industry was experiencing some problems with the bonding of rubber to metal.
-We developed a technique that secured rubber to metal, which was a breakthrough, and a remedy to the problem.
+My very first flat roof installation was a famous man named, William F. Buckley, a conservative commentator and founder of theNational Review magazine.
+At that time, flat roof contractors were transitioning from the Tar and Kettle roofing systems to rubber membranes.
+However, the rubber roof industry was experiencing some problems with the bonding of rubber to metal.
+We developed a technique that secured rubber to metal, which was a breakthrough and a remedy to the problem.

 Soon, a daughter will join Team Ferreira, to become the executive assistant (the boss) with the entire Team’s blessing.

-Watch the video below to learn the differences between the 3 most common commercial roofing systems.
+Watch the video below to learn the differences between the 3 most common commercial roofing systems roofing contractors uses.

 Video Transcription - Top 3 Rubber Flat Roofs: TPO, EPDM Rubber, and Modified Bitumen